 In a secure network, it is assumed that the device already has a key and a new key isn't issued to the device.

-In a ZigBee PRO network, the end device's short address is retained when it moves from parent to parent.
-In a ZigBee network, because of the tree addressing, the new parent will give the end device a new address.
-In either case, routes to the moved end device have to be re-established either automatically (as the old one fails) or intentionally (by the application).
+The end device's short address is retained when it moves from parent to parent; routes to the moved end device have to be re-established automatically.